-I am called Posta de Fenestra Sinestra (Window guard on the left) with my right arm tucked in close.
+I am called Posta di Fenestra Sinistra (Window Guard on the Left) with my right arm tucked in close.
 We have no stability.
 One and the other search for deception.
-You will think I am going to attack with a downward cut, and I will turn my back foot and I will change my guard.
+You will think I am going to attack with a downward cut, and I will turn my foot back and I will change my guard.
 Where I was in the left, I will enter in the right.
-And I am well placed to enter in the plays that come after.
+And I am well placed to enter into the plays that come after.

 Although they chamber their respective weapons on different sides, this posta is most clearly derived from posta di fenestra with the sword in two hands.
 The right hand directs the point of the weapon while the the left drives the power.
 As well as making cuts and breaks from this position, you are also well set up to deliver powerful thrusts.
 In this regard, it is functionally identical to posta serpentino lo soprano.
 All the players in the spear on foot section carry their spears from this posta, albeit on the other side of the body.